Streamlining HIPAA Compliant Software Development

 There is no silver bullet for making your software HIPAA compliant.
 Organizations must implement all necessary administrative and technical requirements in order to maintain HIPAA compliance.
 With that said, organizations don’t need to tackle HIPAA compliance on their own.

-The Dash Compliance Automation Platform provides startups, healthcare vendors and healthcare organizations with a software solution for automating HIPAA compliance configuration, monitoring, and management.
+The Dash ComplyOps provides startups, healthcare vendors and healthcare organizations with a software solution for automating HIPAA compliance configuration, monitoring, and management.
 With Dash, development teams can use existing cloud services with Amazon Web Services (AWS) to build develop HIPAA compliant software and healthcare applications.
 Dash enables teams to create custom HIPAA administrative policies.
 Policies are connected into technical controls and Dash monitors your organization’s cloud environment through continuous compliance monitoring.
 With Dash, organizations can unlock the public cloud for healthcare software development and build a robust security program.